CMacM/BATSim/README.md

 - `batsim.clear_backend_memory`
 - `batsim.Stamp`
 - `batsim.Transform` base class for custom coordinate transforms
-- `batsim.LensTransform` and `batsim.AffineLensingTransform`
+- `batsim.LensTransform` for affine lensing transform including magnification
-- `batsim.IaTransform` and `batsim.IATransform`
+- `batsim.IaTransform` for non-affine intrinsic alignment shape distortion
-- `batsim.FlexionTransform`
+- `batsim.FlexionTransform` for higher order non-affine lensing effects
 - `batsim.experimental` for non-stable helpers such as SIP WCS parsing

 `batsim.pltutil` remains available for legacy plotting utilities used by older examples and validation notebooks.
+Users are welcome to use to the utilities available, but they may be deprecated in future.

 ## Building and Installing BATSim from Source

 BATSim currently expects GalSim's C++ shared library to be available at build time.
-The recommended route is to use conda or mamba with dependencies from conda-forge.
+The recommended route is to use mamba with dependencies from conda-forge.
+Conda can be used but will be significantly slower than mamba.

 First, clone the repository and switch to the repository root: